Technology may make it easier to stay connected when friends move away, but it doesn’t change the fact that saying goodbye to friends is hard.

 And now it is time to say goodbye to one of my closest friends and I’m not ready yet.
 But instead of time slowing down it seems to be moving at a furious pace.
 And it reminds me how quickly the last year we have here is going to go.

 How can this summer be the last summer?
+Is it already almost time to say goodbye to the friends I have made?
 How can it be almost time to pack everything up and start all over again.

 Almost time to move again